How Much Does a Financial Advisor Really Cost?

 The truth is, even with the commission-only advisor, you can end up paying much, much more for numerous other reasons in addition to their fees.

-Here’s an investigation into six of these ‘hidden’ costs, [link to Blog 12] and how much wealth they can drain from your investment portfolio.
+Here’s an investigation into six of these ‘hidden’ costs, and how much wealth they can drain from your investment portfolio.

 Understanding those other costs before choosing to work with an advisor may be the most financially astute decision you can make.
 Even the best fee-only advisor who earns the highest performance must be called into question over these costs.